 Since our aggregated values of Sales Amount and Total Product Cost are same.
 We can simply checkmark Synchronize dual axes option as shown below

-Now, we got our final result
+Now, we got our tableau synchronize axis final result

-Synchronizing Tableau Dual Axis
+Synchronize Tableau Dual Axis chart

 In this example, We just replaced the Sum of Total Product Cost with Count of Order Quantity.